samwillis/d2ts/README.md

 Each take a SQLite database as the final argument.

+## Examples

+There are a number of examples in the [packages/d2ts/examples](./packages/d2ts/examples) directory, covering:

+- Basic usage (map and filter)
+- Joins between two streams
+- Iterative computations
+- Modeling "includes" using joins

 ## Implementation Details

-The implementation is based on the the one outlined in the [Materialize blog post](https://materialize.com/blog/differential-from-scratch/), with some TypeScript-specific adaptations, along with using a pipeline rather than builder api pattern.
+This implementation started out as a TypeScript port of the [Materialize blog post](https://materialize.com/blog/differential-from-scratch/), but has diverged quite a bit, adopting a pipeline api pattern, persistence to SQLite, and a few other changes to make the DX better.

 1. Core data structures: